 This one-time outpatient radiosurgery treatment is often an excellent alternative to complex surgical procedures requiring lengthy hospitalization.
 Candidates for radiosurgery include patients with arteriovenous malformations, acoustic schwannomas, meningiomas, pituitary tumors, metastatic tumors, gliomas, and other brain lesions.
-Patients who choose radiosurgery will benefit from groundbreaking innovations (of which more below) developed in Dr. Frank Bova’s radiosurgery lab and now become a global standard.
+Patients who choose radiosurgery will benefit from groundbreaking innovations developed by UF’s Department of Neurosurgery, which have now become global standards.

-The UF radiosurgery team currently includes two neurosurgeons (Dr.William Friedman, and Dr. Kelly Foote), a radiation physicist (Dr. Frank Bova), a biomedical engineer, a computer programmer (Russell Moore), a dedicated patient secretary (Fran Anderson), two radiation oncologists (William Mendenhall, Robert Amdur), as well as doctoral students, residents and medical students performing research projects.
+The UF radiosurgery team currently includes two neurosurgeons (Dr.William Friedman and Dr. Kelly Foote), two radiation oncologists (Dr. Robert Amdur and Dr. Anamarie Young), a radiation physicist (Dr. Frank Bova), a physicist (Dr. Didier Rajon), a computer scientist (Russell Moore), a dedicated patient secretary (Shanna Silcox), as well as doctoral students, residents and medical students performing research projects.
 In 1985, the UF team decided to implement radiosurgical capability at the University of Florida Shands Teaching Hospital.
 After reviewing the technology available for radiosurgery planning and radiosurgery treatment, the UF team decided to develop an entirely new approach to radiosurgery, using the linear accelerator as the source of radiation.

 UF Radiosurgery Patient Tracking